rust-lang/rust/text/0000-proc-macros.md

 When a `#[cfg(macro)]` crate is `extern crate`ed, it's items (even public ones) are not available to the importing crate; only macros declared in that crate.
+There should be a lint to warn about public items which will not be visible due to `#[cfg(macro)]`.
 The crate is dynamically linked with the compiler at compile-time, rather than with the importing crate at runtime.

 ## Writing procedural macros